-Since you can’t always get away from family, they are phenomenal at teaching you about acceptance: Maybe your spouse watches too much negative-based TV.
+Since you can’t always get away from family, they are phenomenal at teaching you about acceptance.
+Maybe your spouse watches too much fear-based TV.
 Your adult daughter is emotionally distant from you.
 Your adult son uses alcohol and drugs to numb himself from his painful divorce.

 Earth is a School for Soul Growth

 If you look at Earth as a perfect school for soul growth, that changes everything.
 A younger soul’s uniquely designed journey will be very different than an older soul’s path.
 The more evolved you are as a soul, the more challenging the circumstances.
 It’s not uncommon for an older soul to incarnate into a family of younger souls.